How and when do I receive my purchase/access my downloads?

 Are Isochronic Tones or Binaural Beats safe to listen to?

 Isochronic tones and binaural beats are deemed as a safe technology to use.
 You may come across a few precautionary warning online, but I have yet to find any actual research studies showing that isochronic tones can be problematic for any particular medical condition.

 The most common precautionary warning you may find regarding isochronic tones is for people who are epileptic or prone to seizures.
 The warning originated regarding the use of photic brainwave entrainment stimulation (which uses flashing light), not because of audio stimulation.

 To quote David Seiver again (one of the pioneers in brainwave entrainment research from MindAlive.com):

 Auditory entrainment (AE) is a safe alternative for people who have a history of seizures or believe that they might be susceptible to seizures using photic entrainment.

 Although I'm not aware of any scientific research suggesting isochronic tones can cause a seizure, if you are someone who is prone to them or in a group at risk from them and you are concerned about it, I recommend that you consult a doctor or medical professional before using them, just to put your mind at rest.

 Drink some water – Sometimes, if you listen to brainwave entrainment audio while dehydrated you can start to feel a little head tension, particularly if you listen over a longer period and you are really concentrating.
-To prevent this from happening, make sure you are well hydrated before listening and drink a glass of water occassionally as you go, if listening over an extended period.
+To prevent this from happening, make sure you are well hydrated before listening and drink a glass of water occasionally as you go if listening over an extended period.